Azure/azure-sdk/docs/policies/repobranching.md

 ## Feature branches

-For isolated work people should create branches off master and keep them in their local or forked repostory.
+For isolated work people should create branches off master and keep them in their local or forked repository.
 The name for these branches is up to the individual working on the changes and doesn't need to match the `feature` naming scheme but instead should match what the set of changes people are making.
 Once the work is ready the changes should be rebased on top of master and a pull request should be submitted to the main repository.

 If there are a set of people that need to collaborate on the same set of changes before they can go into master then a feature branch can be pushed to the main repository for sharing.
 Collaborators can either work together to push changes to that branch or submit pull requests against it until it is ready to go to master.
 Once the feature work is ready the changes should be rebased on top of master and a pull request submitted to the master branch in the main repository.
 Once the feature work pull request is complete then the branch should be deleted from the main repository.